Raghavendra199609/Raghavendra199609.github.io/index.md

 ## Education
 ![](/assets/iitm.png)
 #### IITM
--Bachelor of Science (BSc) in PROGRAMMING & DATA SCIENCE
+-Bachelor of Science (BSc) in Programming & Data Science

 ##### NIEIT
 -Bachelor of Engineering in Electronics and Communication Engineering